Master of Business Administration in Aviation

 Schedule: The program offers flexible start dates in August, October, January, March or May based on each student’s individual needs.

 Cost: Courses for Airline Management (AIRM) are offered at $1,000 per credit hour.
 All other courses are priced at the standard rate.
 Students pay as they progress, billed by term.
 The total cost of the degree is estimated at $28,200 for military students and $32,064 for civilian students.
-For more information on cost of attendance, click here.
+For more information on cost of attendance, visit our Cost and Tuition page.

 What You'll Learn